kswope/book-learnin/README.md

 behavior.
 Use full doubles when the behavior of the stubbed object doesn't matter - only its public interface does.

+16. The use of the allow_any_instance_of stub modifier often means the underlying code being tested could be refactored with a more useful method to stub.

+17. If you're stubbing methods that do not belong to your program, think about whether the code would be better if restructured to wrap the external behavior.

 -------